Enterprise software development - mobile application, web, and backend

 Design starts with information architecture and workflows.
-This step is about how you organize your app’s functionality logically.
-The next step is creating the wireframes.
-This is the basic framework that will dictate how the app will look and flow as a whole.
+This step deals with the way you organize your app’s functionality, usability and accessibility logically.
+Subsequently, the next stage is creating the wireframes, which is the basic framework that dictates how the app will look and run as a whole.
 Once that is approved, move on to a more aesthetic aspect of the application which is its appearance.
 The last step in design is prototyping or creating the working models.

 Determine in advance

 When it comes to UI/UX design, you need to determine in advance how important it is for your application.
-More often than not, the design is secondary for corporate applications, it often happens that the company already has its own ready style guides, so you need to make sure that it fits your minimalist application concept, especially if the page is not publicly available.
+More often than not, design is secondary for corporate applications, as the company may already have its own ready style guides.
+In such a case, you need to make sure that it fits your minimalist application concept, especially if the page is not publicly available yet.
 In this case, what matters the most is the functionality and logic of the application.
-When everything works correctly, the application has no bugs, has good and extensive documentation, then it is delivered on time and within the budget.
+When everything works correctly, the application has no bugs, has good and extensive documentation, only then it can be satisfyingly delivered on time and within the budget.

 When it comes to applications with public access there are a lot of factors that come into play.
 But the user interface and user experience are some of the most crucial factors that define the success of your application.
 To be successful, the app needs to offer its users a pleasurable, delightful, and gratifying experience with an engaging user interface.